All our meat products are gluten and lactose free.

 The soft, distinctive U-shaped, course grind salami is available in four different flavours:

-- "Salsiccia Sarda Contadino", the traditional Sardinian sausage.
+- "Salsiccia Sarda Tradizionale", the traditional Sardinian sausage.
 Gently spiced with black pepper, it is distinct and rich in flavour.
 Perfectly suited on a platter of antipasti, alongside Pecorino Sardo, or as a nibble with red or sparkling white wine.
 Aged 1 month.

 - "Salsiccia Sarda al Mirto", made with local myrtle leaves.
 The leaves are dried naturally and mixed to the ground meat in the making process, the moist from the meat and fat release all the myrtle flavour.
 It's a very herby aromatic salami with a lovely myrtle smell.